Subtracting the kinetic Sunyaev-Zeldovich effect from the cosmic microwave background with surveys of large-scale structure: Conclusion

 However, we emphasize that we have only performed an initial exploration of a specific de-kSZing procedure in this work, and we expect that alternative procedures can yield significant improvements to the results we have presented here.
 With this in mind, we have highlighted several applications of the idea of de-kSZing, all of which rely on the associated reduction of the small-scale variance in CMB temperature maps: better recovery of cosmological information from the CMB damping tail (Sec.~\ref{sec:dampingtail}); lower noise in measurements of CMB lensing at small scales, which can be used to test models for dark matter (Sec.~\ref{sec:cmblensing_noise}); and more precise measurements of the moving-lens effect, which can be used to probe the cosmic growth rate and the properties of dark matter halos (Sec.~\ref{sec:movinglens}).

-Motivated by these applications, there are several pathways towards an improved de-kSZing procedure that would be worth pursuing: \begin{itemize} \item Extra weights could be applied to the input galaxy survey, along the lines of Refs.~\cite{Sherwin:2015baa,McCarthy:2020dgq,Ferraro:2022twg}, to optimize the correlation of the kSZ template with the true kSZ fluctuations (in a statistical sense). \item Different surveys (or combinations of surveys) could be used for the velocity and electron density templates, which would make better use of the properties of each survey.
-In particular, photometric redshift errors would be tolerable if a photometric survey was only used for the electron density template. \item Tomographic reconstruction of large-scale velocities using the kSZ effect~\cite{Terrana:2016xvc,Deutsch:2017ybc,Smith:2018bpn,Giri:2020pkk,Cayuso:2021ljq,Hotinli:2020csk, Hotinli:2019wdp,AnilKumar:2022flx,Hotinli:2022jna,Kumar:2022bly} could possibly be integrated into a de-kSZing procedure as a way to improve upon an external velocity template. \item Rather than viewing de-kSZing as a subtraction procedure, it may be possible to use Bayesian (e.g.~\cite{Millea:2020cpw}) or machine learning (e.g.~\cite{Guzman:2021nfk}) techniques to jointly estimate the statistics of the kSZ effect, the primary CMB, and/or other CMB secondaries. \end{itemize} We leave these possibilities to future work.
+Motivated by these applications, there are several pathways towards an improved de-kSZing procedure that would be worth pursuing: \begin{itemize} \item Different surveys (or combinations of surveys) could be used for the velocity and electron density templates, which would make better use of the properties of each survey.
+In particular, photometric redshift errors would be tolerable if a photometric survey was only used for the electron density template.
+As a concrete example, the LSST Y10 Gold lens sample is estimated\footnote{This estimate is based on a total angular number density of $48\,{\rm arcmin}^{-2}$ over $18000\,{\rm deg}^2$, and a galaxy redshift distribution of $dN/dz \propto z^2 {\rm exp}[ -(z/0.28)^{0.9} ]$~\cite{LSSTDarkEnergyScience:2018jkl}.} to have a number density of $4\times10^{-3}\,{\rm Mpc}^{-3}$ for $0.5<z<2$.
+Assuming that this sample is used for the electron template but that the velocity template comes from a sample with $\bar{n}_{\rm g} \sim 10^{-4}\,{\rm Mpc}^{-3}$, we infer from Figs.~\ref{fig:R_gv2}-\ref{fig:cl_ksz_ratio_beta1} that a de-kSZing efficiency of roughly $40\%$ at $\ell>3000$ may be achievable.
+More detailed forecasts will be needed to confirm this conclusion, however. \item Extra weights could be applied to the input galaxy survey to optimize the correlation of the kSZ template with the true kSZ fluctuations (in a statistical sense).
+For example, if halo mass estimates for each galaxy are available, different mass bins could be weighted differently (e.g.~\cite{Hamaus:2011dq,Munchmeyer:2018eey}) in order to better account for the mass- and redshift-dependence of the kSZ signal (recall Fig.~\ref{fig:cl_ksz_integrand}).
+The expected improvement would depend on the accuracy of the halo masses, which would determine the number of mass bins that could be used. \item Tomographic reconstruction of large-scale velocities using the kSZ effect~\cite{Terrana:2016xvc,Deutsch:2017ybc,Smith:2018bpn,Giri:2020pkk,Cayuso:2021ljq,Hotinli:2020csk, Hotinli:2019wdp,AnilKumar:2022flx,Hotinli:2022jna,Kumar:2022bly} could possibly be integrated into a de-kSZing procedure as a way to improve upon an external velocity template.
+This would have the advantage of constructing the velocity template from small-scale modes of the galaxy density (along with small-scale CMB temperature modes), but will introduce higher-point biases and noise contributions that would need to be accounted for, since the velocity template will then be quadratic ($\sim \deltags T$) instead of linear ($\sim \deltags$).
+This procedure would be analogous to iterative delensing of CMB polarization~\cite{Smith:2010gu}. \item Rather than viewing de-kSZing as a subtraction procedure, it may be possible to use Bayesian (e.g.~\cite{Millea:2020cpw}) or machine learning (e.g.~\cite{Guzman:2021nfk,Tanimura:2022fde}) techniques to jointly estimate the statistics of the kSZ effect, the primary CMB, and/or other CMB secondaries.
+The former approach would allow for uncertainties in the procedure and data to be accounted for more systematically, while the latter may be able to exploit features of the kSZ signal (such as non-Gaussian information) that are not incorporated in our template construction.
+We note, however, that either approach would likely require significant computing power. \end{itemize} We leave these possibilities to future work.

 \acknowledgments

 We thank Neal Dalal, Matthew~C.~Johnson, Elisabeth Krause, Jessie Muir, Neelima Sehgal, Kendrick Smith, and Sihan Yuan for helpful discussions.